Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 It takes up to 24 hours for a hold to take effect.

 Once the hold is in place, it can be removed by an administrator whenever needed.
-When a hold is removed, a 30-day grace period is applied (called a delay hold) to prevent the content from being deleted.
+When a hold is removed, Microsoft adds a 30-day delay hold as a grace period before any data is permanently deleted.
+You can find the most up-to-date steps and details in Microsoft’s official guide to getting started with eDiscovery (Standard).

 3.2.
 What is Microsoft 365 Advanced (Premium) eDiscovery?

-Advanced (Premium) eDiscovery also helps manage custodians and legal hold notification workflows to communicate with custodians involved in any specific case.
+eDiscovery (Premium) also helps manage custodians and legal hold notification workflows to communicate with custodians involved in any specific case.

 Advanced eDiscovery Glossary:

-1. Custodian- Custodians are users/people whose content an organization wants to specifically search for and gather as evidence ins any legal case.
+Custodian – Custodians are users/people whose content an organization wants to specifically search for and gather as evidence in any legal case.

-2. Non-custodial data sources- When a new collection is created, administrators can add non-custodial data sources.
+Non-custodial data sources – When a new collection is created, administrators can add non-custodial data sources.
 These could be sites or groups or any other sources that need to be included in the search.

-3. Review sets- In Advanced eDiscovery, data can be added to review sets where it can be reviewed, analyzed, tagged, and exported.
+Review sets – In Advanced eDiscovery, data can be added to review sets where it can be reviewed, analyzed, tagged, and exported.

 3.2.1.
 Advanced eDiscovery and EDRM